alewarne/Layerwise-Relevance-Propagation-for-LSTMs/README.md

 This repository contains an implementation of the Layerwise-Relevance-Propagation (LRP) algorithm for Long-Short-Term-Memory (LSTM) neural networks in tensorflow 2.1.
 The code was used in the paper

-[Evaluating Explanation Methods for Deep Learning in Security](https://www.sec.cs.tu-bs.de/pubs/2019-explain.pdf) where we compared various explanation techniques for different models in terms of metrics like descriptive accuracy, descriptive sparsity and run-time.
+[_Evaluating Explanation Methods for Deep Learning in Security_](https://www.sec.cs.tu-bs.de/pubs/2019-explain.pdf), _A.Warnecke, D. Arp, C. Wressnegger, K. Rieck.
+IEEE European Symposium on Security and Privacy, 2020._ where we compared various explanation techniques for different models and problems in the area of computer security.

 ## What is LRP?